biaslab/biaslab-hugo/content/research/starter-guide.md

     link = "/bert"
 +++

-This document is a starter's guide for students who do an internship or graduate level (M.Sc., Ph.D.) project with [me](http://bertdv.nl).
+This document is a starter's guide for students who do an internship or graduate level (MSc, PhD) project with [me](http://bertdv.nl).
 For the duration of your project you will become part of our [**BIASlab** team of graduate students](http://biaslab.org).
 I discuss here our research mission, our way of working, the tools we use and provide some links to key scientific papers that relate to our research.
 This guide is always a work in progress and each project will have its own goals and dynamics.
 Still, generally speaking, I would appreciate if you have a look at the links and think about the issues that I raise here.
 Talk to me when you have questions or ideas to improve this document.

 ## Research